 Situated in the Flathead Range south of the Crowsnest Pass, Mount McGladrey is a bit of an enigma.
-For instance, why did A.O.
+For starters, why did A.O.
 Wheeler’s Interprovincial Boundary Survey choose to give it an official name but neglect the higher peak (2761m) immediately to the north?
 More broadly, why did they leave many of the other peaks in the area also unnamed?
 Not that McGladrey and its neighbour to the south, Mount Pengelly (2586m), don’t deserve to have official names, but why these two and not others?
 Perhaps it had something to do with Wheeler’s surveying practices and the location of their triangulation and camera stations?
 I’m also curious who McGladrey is named for.
 A cursory online search reveals little, other than it was named in 1914.
 While Jay Sherwood notes in, Surveying the Great Divide: The Alberta/BC Boundary Survey, 1913-1917, that Wheeler named Pengelly after the maiden name of his assistant, A.J.
 Campbell’s wife (162), what was the relation to McGladrey?
 As Wheeler sometimes used a specific theme when naming (Sherwood, 157) and given their proximity to one another, it is possible that McGladrey may be another maiden name.
 Regardless, what Sherwood rightly concludes, is “the geographical names that came from the Alberta-BC boundary survey are generally considered to be a negative aspect of the project.
 It is unfortunate that the geographic names for the Rocky Mountains do not better reflect the natural and human history of this spectacular feature of the Canadian landscape.”
 (162)

 While the origins of the name are unknown, the mountain itself also exists in obscurity.
 Case in point, as Brad and I were driving in along the Lyons Creek Road, we encountered an older gentleman out for a walk.
 Being the extrovert that I am, I stopped the car and the three of us chatted for a while.
 We learned that he had lived his whole life in the Pass and that every day, no matter the weather, he does a 3 to 5 km loop using the road and various trails.
 He shared several hiking stories with us including peaks he’d climbed and even a harrowing encounter with a grizzly.
 When we told him that we were going to climb Mount McGladrey, he said that he was not familiar with that peak at all.